-9.1 Neighbourhood area applications must be made in accordance with Regulation 5 of the Neighbourhood Planning (General) Regulations 2012.
+- 9.1 The Secretary of State has made the Neighbourhood Planning (General) Regulations 2012 under powers conferred by the Town and Country Planning Act 1990 and the Planning and Compulsory Purchase Act 2004, and these Regulations ("the Regulations"), which came into force on 6 April 2012. - 9.2 Neighbourhood area applications must be made in accordance with Regulation 5 of the Regulations.
 Any qualifying body (including a parish council) is entitled to initiate the process.
 Applications must be publicised in compliance with Regulation 6 of those regulations.
-Section 61G of the Town and Country Planning Act 1990 sets out the requirements for determining applications for an area to be designated a neighbourhood area.
-Section 61G(5)(c) of the 1990 Act provides that a 'neighbourhood area' must be an area which the local planning authority considers "appropriate".
-In determining an application, the local planning authority must also have regard to the desirability of designating the whole of the area of a parish council as the neighbourhood area.
+Section 61G of the 1990 Act sets out the requirements for determining applications for an area to be designated a neighbourhood area.
+In determining an application, the authority must have regard to the desirability of designating the whole area of a parish council as a neighbourhood are and the desirability of maintaining the existing boundaries of areas already designated as neighbourhood areas. - 9.3 Neighbourhood Development Plans and Orders, which may follow the making of a Neighbourhood Area, are prepared in accordance with the Town and Country Planning Act 1990 and the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) and the Regulations.